 What does a great application look like?
 Unfortunately we can’t just share a selection of great and poor applications for everyone to review, as that would not be fair to those applicants.
 Instead, below is an annotated version of the Fledge application, explaining why each question is asked, and providing some guidance and samples of how to best answer the question:

 1. One line pitch

 One of the most useful skills of any entrepreneur is to concisely pitch the business concept, including within a single sentence.
-We work on this skill for 10 weeks at Fledge.
+We work on this skill for two months at Fledge.
 We don’t expect the 1-liner in the application to be great, but we ask this question first to both understand something about the business before looking at the rest of the answers, as well as to gauge the writing abilities of the applicant.